PaddyMcGlone/codemcglone.github.io/_posts/2019-08-27-Dependency-Inversion-Principle.markdown

 In our van application, the VanController is known as a *High-level* module and the Unit of work is known as the *Low-level* module.
 The van controller is directly responsible for creating an instance of the UnitOfWork and uses this instance to retrieve data from the database.
 You could describe this relationship between both modules as being *tightly-coupled*.

-Tightly coupled means the two items are highly dependent on one another, in this example our controller is highly dependent on entity framework in order to retrieve the list of vans.
-This means we change in one module will result in code change in the other highly dependant module.
+Tightly-coupled means the two items are highly dependent on one another, in this example our controller is highly dependent on entity framework to retrieve the data.
+This means a code change in one module will almost certainly result in code change in the other highly dependant module.

-Software enginering is about minimizing the impact change can have on your application.
+Software engineering is about minimizing the impact change can have on your application.

 The solution